ibm-cloud-docs/security-compliance/tutorials/monitor-ibm-customer-collector.md

 {: toc-services="security-compliance, vpc"}
 {: toc-completion-time="30m"}

-In this tutorial, you learn how to use {{site.data.keyword.compliance_full}}, to automate the compliance checks that your organization must complete.
+In this tutorial, you learn how to use {{site.data.keyword.compliance_full}} to automate the compliance checks that your organization must complete.
 {: shortdesc}